-The world of static websites is constantly evolving beyond HTML, CSS, and sometimes JS, and the progress of static site generators has greatly contributed to this.
+The world of static sites is evolving beyond HTML, CSS, and sometimes JS, and the advancements in static site generators have greatly contributed to this.

 Author: Thom Krupa@thomkrupa November 18, 2020

-The rapidly evolving Jamstack ecosystem and static site generators have garnered significant interest in their approach and tools.
-While not yet mainstream, it is certain that the competition among VCs to invest in companies in this field will open up a wider path for adoption.
+The rapidly evolving Jamstack ecosystem and static site generators are attracting significant interest in their approaches and tools.
+While they are not yet mainstream, it is certain that the competition among VCs to invest in companies in this field will pave the way for wider adoption.

-The benefits of using a static site generator include speed, security, and scalability, among many others.
-Many web developers use third-party APIs to add dynamic elements and enhance the functionality of static sites.
+The advantages of using a static site generator include numerous benefits, primarily speed, security, and scalability.
+Many web developers are adding dynamic elements using third-party APIs to enhance the functionality of static sites.

 1. What is a static site generator?

-Static Site Generator (SSG) is a tool for building static pages from input files.
-It imports content (such as headless CMS) and applies selected templates to generate static HTML pages.
+A Static Site Generator (SSG) is a tool for building static pages from input files.
+It ingests content (such as headless CMS) and applies selected templates to generate static HTML pages.

-The biggest difference between SSG's approach and the traditional web development approach represented by WordPress is that instead of building pages every time a user accesses the site, SSG builds pages during construction.
-Essentially, the already built pages are stored on a CDN and provided when a user accesses the website.
+The biggest difference between the SSG approach and the classic web development approach represented by WordPress is that, instead of building pages as needed every time a user accesses the site, SSG builds pages at the time of construction.
+Essentially, the already built pages are stored on a CDN and provided when users access the website.

 1-1 Why use a static site generator?

-As mentioned before, there are many benefits to creating a website in this way.
-By providing static HTML pages, the loading speed and overall performance of the website is greatly improved compared to traditional dynamic websites (built with traditional CMS such as WordPress or Drupal).
-Additionally, deploying and storing static sites is surprisingly easy.
+As mentioned earlier, websites created using this method have many advantages.
+Since they provide static HTML pages, the loading speed and overall performance of the website are significantly improved compared to traditional dynamic websites (such as those built with conventional CMS like WordPress or Drupal).
+Additionally, deploying or storing static sites on a server becomes remarkably easy.

-By providing only static files, the range of possible harmful attacks is reduced and security issues are minimized.
-Additionally, the server structure becomes simpler, making maintenance and scalability easier.
+By providing only static files, the potential for harmful attacks is reduced, and security issues are minimized.
+Additionally, the server-side architecture becomes simpler, making maintenance and scalability easier.

-In addition, there are cost benefits to using a static site generator.
-By utilizing a CDN, not only can you achieve stable high-speed and constant connectivity globally, but you can also significantly reduce hosting costs.
+In addition, there are cost benefits to using static site generators.
+By utilizing a CDN, not only can you achieve stable high-speed performance and constant connectivity globally, but you can also significantly reduce hosting costs.

 1-2 Disadvantages of Static Site Generators

-There are also disadvantages to static site generators that may come as a surprise.
-The workflow is more developer-oriented and significantly different from traditional monolithic approaches, requiring more technical skills to handle SSGs.
-Additionally, using SSGs alone may prove difficult for content managers and editors.
-Fortunately, the ecosystem of tools focused on static site development is expanding, making it possible to easily solve this problem by using a variety of headless CMS solutions.
+Surprisingly, static site generators also have their drawbacks.
+The workflow is more developer-oriented and significantly different from the traditional monolithic approach, requiring more technical skills to handle SSGs.
+Additionally, simply using an SSG may be challenging for content managers and editors.
+Fortunately, the ecosystem of tools focused on static site development is expanding, allowing for easy solutions to this problem through the use of numerous headless CMS solutions.

-Adding dynamic elements and interactions with users on a page can be tricky, but the Jamstack ecosystem already has solutions for this.
+Adding dynamic elements and user interactions to a page can be tricky, but the Jamstack ecosystem already has solutions for that.

 1-3 How to Choose a Static Site Generator?

-The selection of an appropriate static site generator varies depending on the project's needs, the experience of the team involved in the project, the required features for the chosen project, and the programming language used.
+Choosing the right static site generator depends on the project's needs, the experience of the team involved in the project, the features required for the selected project, and the programming languages used.

-In simple blogs for projects, or in feature-rich e-commerce sites, it is not the same.
-Also, there are various "forms" in SSG, and some are designed for specific front-end or back-end, but not only that.
+A simple blog for projects is not the same as a feature-rich e-commerce site.
+Additionally, SSG comes in various "forms," some of which are designed with specific front-ends or back-ends in mind, but that's not all.
 There are also those created to quickly build photo gallery sites.
-Additionally, there are those that make it easy to create documentation pages and websites.
-Most of them are useful for managing general websites with blogs.
+Furthermore, some make it easier to create documentation pages or websites.
+Most of them help manage a typical website with a blog.

-Consider the needs of the project and think about who will be using/editing the website.
-While it is great to improve efficiency through the use of SSG, will non-technical users be the ones working on this site?
-If so, please consider not burdening them.
-Consider using a combination of SSG and headless CMS.
+Let's consider who will use/edit the website, taking into account the needs of the project.
+While it's great that using SSG can improve development efficiency, will non-technical users be working on this site?
+If so, please think about how to avoid burdening them.
+Consider the combination of SSG and a headless CMS.

 SSG has evolved significantly in recent years.
-Now, you can find website generators that run on a vast number of programming languages, using various template languages and conventions, and can operate in any type of environment.
+Nowadays, you can find site generators based on a vast number of programming languages, using various template languages and conventions, that operate in all kinds of environments.

 Are you coding with JavaScript?
-Popular SSGs include Next.js and Gatsby.
+Among the popular SSGs are Next.js and Gatsby.
 Are you tired of heavy JS frameworks?
-Take a look at Eleventy.
-Do you enjoy writing in Go?
-In that case, Hugo is the best option.
-If Ruby is your preferred language, consider using Jekyll.
+Check out Eleventy.
+Do you like writing in Go?
+In that case, Hugo is the best choice.
+If Ruby is your preferred language, Jekyll would be a good option.
 Are you using Vue?
-Give Nuxt.js and Gridsome a try.
+Also, try Nuxt.js and Gridsome.

-In this day and age, it can be a double-edged sword to advise on the best option for anything.
-Therefore, instead of a "best" ranking, we would like to introduce some of the most popular options we have used so far.
+In today's world, advising the best option for anything can be a double-edged sword.
+Therefore, instead of a ranking of the "best," we would like to introduce some of the most popular options we have used so far.

-Easy to understand, for comparison, the reviews of each static site generator have the same structure.
-First, we will talk about the history and current status of the project.
+To make it easy to understand and compare, the reviews of each static site generator have the same structure.
+First, we will discuss the history and current status of the project.

 Next, we will introduce our excellent features and strengths.
-Then, we will focus on our ecosystem and introduce some of our most popular projects.
+After that, we will focus on the ecosystem and showcase some of the most popular projects.

 2. Next.js

-Next.js is a small, configuration-free framework built on top of React, Webpack, and Babel for server-rendered universal JavaScript web applications.
-It initially started with a focus on enabling smooth universal JavaScript experiences.
-It has since evolved to support features such as static site generation, TypeScript, dynamic pages, and serverless functions.
+Next.js started as a small framework built on top of React, Webpack, and Babel, designed for server-rendered universal JavaScript web applications without configuration.
+Initially, it focused on enabling a smooth universal JavaScript experience.
+It has since evolved to support static site generation, TypeScript, dynamic pages, and serverless functions.

 I discovered the first version of Next.js in the fall of 2016.
 I created a simple file like the one below.